 Experience and qualifications

-Does your therapist have relevant experience, registrations and qualifications to handle the specific issues you’re seeking help with?
+Does your therapist have relevant experience, registrations (for example, at the Australian Psychological Society) and qualifications to handle the specific issues you’re seeking help with?
 Find out about your therapist’s areas of expertise – are you looking for someone who specialises in relationship counselling, child and adolescent issues, trauma and PTSD or something else?

-Every therapist has their own approach.
-For instance, some may be highly structured, establishing a 3-month plan with fortnightly appointments.
+Every therapist has their own approach and therapy process.
+For instance, some may be highly structured, establishing a 3-month plan with fortnightly in-person appointments.
 Others may work more flexibly and book single sessions according to your progress.